RodrigoGonzalez/flake8-custom-import-rules/README.rst

 These rules and flags allow you to enforce a clean and understandable structure for your project's imports, making your code more maintainable and less prone to bugs or design issues.
 Remember to review each flag and its implications carefully, and choose the ones that best suit your project's needs and design.

-Here is a brief outline of how I will respond:

-1. I will explain the purpose of the CustomImportRules class.
-2. I will highlight each of the import restriction flags.
-3. I will provide use cases for each flag.

 **CustomImportRules class**